1804 Ainslie City Plan or Map of Edinburgh and Leith, Scotland

 Publication History and Census

 This map was created and published by John Ainslie in 1804.
 Extremely rare.
-A single other example is cataloged in OCLC as part of the institutional collection at The British Library.
-No others known.
+A single other known example is cataloged in OCLC as part of the institutional collection at the British Library.

 Cartographer